lucaswarwick02/vanilla-overhaul/README.md

 ### Changes
 - **Rotten Leather:** Rotten Flesh can be smelted in any furnace into Leather.
+- **Mangrove Roots to Log:** Using 4 Mangrove Roots you can craft 1 Mangrove Log, as the Roots (as of 1.19) can only be used as a fuel

 ### Optional Changes
 Optional changes are disabled by default, but can be enabled inside this mod's configuration file, but changing the associated value from `false` to `true`.